kephasitati/Portfolio-Template/_pages/repositories.md

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><

-**This Website** I built this website in roughly three days without prior knowledge of front-end, Html, Javascript, or CSS.
+**This Website** I built this website in roughly three days without prior knowledge of front-end, HTML, Javascript, or CSS.
 I adapted it from [al-folio](https://github.com/alshedivat/al-folio) starter code that relies on Jekyll, and GitHub Actions for CI/CD.

 {% if site.data.repositories.github_users %}